The theology company logo

 Physical theology [a preface].
 Physical theology.

-Since, as a small child in the ;ate 1940's I first learned of the nuclear explosions at Hiroshima and Nagasaki that brought my father home form the war, I have had an intense intellectual relationship with weapons and war.
+Since, as a small child in the late 1940's I first learned of the nuclear explosions at Hiroshima and Nagasaki that brought my father home from the war, I have had an intense intellectual relationship with weapons and war.
 The Committee for the Compilation of Materials on the Damage Caused by the Atomic Bombs in Hiroshima and Nagasaki This intensified through the Cold War, the Vietnam War and the steady background of lesser wars which have assaulted us, and gradually coalesced into an ambition to produce a noetic (mind) weapon which would show us how to manage our affairs without war.

 This essay is an impressionistic outline of my latest results.